JonnyBanana/Dancing_Man-Html5-Css3/README.md

 https://codepen.io/poziomq/pen/NbjZpG</p>

-<p>If you are interested in seeing my other works, I invite you to visit my wiki:
+<p>If you are interested in seeing my other works, i invite you to visit my wiki:
 https://jonnybanana.github.io/wiki.html</p>